grantnorwood/adjusted-bounce-rate/README.md

 were loaded, or if they are disabled because of the currently logged in user's role.
 1. Compatible with Ajaxify jQuery plugin.

+## Donate!

+Donations make me happy!
+If I've saved you a few dollars or more worth of time, or if you're getting paid for projects where you use my work, please consider throwing a few dollars at me at [http://grantnorwood.com/donate/](http://grantnorwood.com/donate/) :)

 ## Installation